arscott11/cs495-baseline-andrew.scott/about-me.md

 * I'd say I'm most comfortable writing python scripts, and solving small problems through code.

 * I'm least comfortable with front-end development.
 I haven't coded in languages such as CSS and JavaScript that are frequently seen in front end development.
 I also get quite confused sometimes when it comes to implementation from back end to front end.

+* My major is Computer Science with a concentration in CyberSecurity.
+I am also hoppening to minor in IT.